 Sometimes, the skin around your big or small toe joint will start to look shiny.
 When you touch it, it can often feel warm.

 Any or all of these signs are warnings that you are starting to develop a bunion; they are all indications that it’s time to see your foot doctor to begin treatment.

 Of course, there are many people who miss or ignore the early bunion warning signs, ending up with large protruding bumps.
 Once a bunion has developed to this point, it can be almost impossible to find shoes that fit your foot properly—especially if you only have a bunion on one of your feet.

 In fact, according to new research conducted by shoe developers, 97.3% of women with bunions have bought a pair of shoes for a special occasion, only to discard them due to discomfort after just one wearing!
 Can you imagine how frustrating that would be?
 I mean seriously—who’s got time (or money) for that?

-The same shoe company that conducted this research is now offering what they consider to be the perfect solution: their new shoe line, Sole Bliss shoes.
-Designed with an invisible stretch panel that supports and pads the bunion area of the foot, each pair of shoes also contains layers of memory foam cushioning in order to keep the remainder of the foot comfortable.
+Of course the answer is “no one,” which is why the same shoe company that conducted this research is now offering what they consider to be the perfect solution: their new shoe line, called Sole Bliss shoes.
+Each style in this shoe line is designed with an invisible stretch panel that is meant to support and pad the bunion area of the foot.
+Each pair of shoes also contains layers of memory foam cushioning in order to keep the remainder of the foot comfortable.
 The line offers a range of styles and sizes; most pairs sell for about $200.

-While I must applaud the innovative design idea, and while I certainly approve of women wearing shoes that help make their feet feel good, I do want to point out that receiving early treatment for bunions can eliminate the necessity of purchasing a pricey pair of support shoes.
+While I must applaud the innovative design idea behind this new shoe brand, and while I certainly approve of women embracing foot wear that makes their feet feel good, I do want to reiterate the fact that treating bunions in their earliest stages can eliminate the necessity of purchasing a pricey pair of support shoes.